kubernetes-sigs/kind/site/content/docs/design/principles.md

 - [kustomize] is used to handle merging user provided config patches with our generated kubeadm configs
 - [k8s.io/apimachinery] is used to build our own configuration functionality
-- In general we re-use k8s.io utility libraries and generators
+- In general, we re-use k8s.io utility libraries and generators

 Re-implementing some amount of functionality is expected, particularly between languages and for internal / insufficiently-generic components, but in general